cmunozdi/PFCalibration/PFChargedHadronAnalyzer/test/calibration_code/README.md

 You need to add the input root file path in line [995](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L995) of Main_calib.cc.

 ## To get summary response and resolution plots as a function of E(true)
-Response and resolution as a function of E(true) are divided into three regions: barrel ($\eta<1.55$), endcap within tracker ($1.55<\eta<2.5$) and endcap outside tracker ($2.5<\eta<2.75$)for each EH and H hadrons.
+Response as a function of E(true) are categorised into three regions: barrel ($\eta<1.55$), endcap within tracker ($1.55<\eta<2.5$) and endcap outside tracker ($2.5<\eta<2.75$) for each EH and H hadrons.
+Similarly, for resolution as a function of E(true) will have total six plots.

 1. You need to select only one _region_ from the lines [38-40](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L38-L41) in the Main_calib.cc code.

-2. Then search "summary" in the code you will get list of commented functions. (you can find from lines 2301-2376)
+2. Then search "summary" in the same code and you will get list of commented functions. (you can find from lines [2522-2555](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L2522-L2555))

-    i)   There we have in total 12 drawGausFit functions for response wrt true energy.
+    i)  There we have in total 12 `drawGausFit` functions for response wrt true energy which is used to fit 1D raw, energy corrected and eta corrected energy response distributions for different regions. `drawGausFit` function is defined in lines [166-388](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L167-L388).

-    ii)  There are 6 drawEtaDependence functions for response wrt abs(Eta).

-    iii) There are 14 calibration coefficients plots for H barrel, H endcap, EH barrel & EH endcap.
+    ii) There are 14 calibration coefficients plots for H barrel, H endcap, EH barrel & EH endcap in lines [2578-2601](https://github.com/bkansal/PFCalibration/blob/Run3with_126XGT/PFChargedHadronAnalyzer/test/calibration_code/Main_calib.cc#L2578-L2601).

-   You need to uncomment lines to get the corresponding plot.
+   You need to uncomment lines to get the corresponding plot depending on the region.

 3. To run the code :
 ```